lusinge/site-web/content/news/2023-10-09-sorry-for-repeat-notifications.md

 draft: false
 ---

-For those of you following the FLEAR site via ActivityPub/Fediverse we are Sorry for the recent flood of repeat notifications.
+For those of you following the Fedipage site via ActivityPub/Fediverse we are Sorry for the recent flood of repeat notifications.
 We are working on our AP impementation and a bug caused a repeat sending of notifications.
 It has been fixed and should not happen again.